connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 out_slice[5] = out_slice[3]
 ```

 After the first iteration of the loop, the array is now `[1, 2, 1, 2, 1, 2, 7, 8]`.
-So we need to be really creative in order to speed things up here.
+We'll have to be really creative if we end up having to work around this depedency in the general case.

 Let's look at the first problem -- masking can cause non-consecutive reads.
 Is there any way around this?
 One thing we could look at is the value we're masking by.
 If it's always the same value, we might be able to make some interesting optimizations.
 To inspect its value, we can use an ad hoc profiling tool called [`counts`](https://blog.mozilla.org/nnethercote/2018/07/24/ad-hoc-profiling/) that I really love.
 To use it, we just need to insert some prints into the code and then pipe the results to `counts`.